OGRECave/ogre/Docs/src/high-level-programs.md

 - Use the HLSL style `mul` instead of `*` to multiply matrices
 - Use `vec2_splat(1.0)` instead of the `vec2(1.0)` single component constructor.

-Lets take a look on how to use the `OgreUnifiedShader.h` macros by starting with a simple GLSL shader:
+Let's take a look at how to use the `OgreUnifiedShader.h` macros by starting with a simple GLSL shader:

 ```cpp
 uniform mat4 worldMatrix;